 Equipped with proper skates and team attire and supported by a staff of more than 50 educators and coaches, students attend FSH a minimum of 9–15 hours per week throughout the school year in our ICE: I Can Excel program.

-Before lacing up their skates each program day, our students are engaged in an exciting array of off-ice educational classes based on our new Leading Edge Academic and Character Education Curriculum.
+Before lacing up their skates each program day, our students are engaged in an exciting array of off-ice educational classes based on our Leading Edge Academic Curriculum.
 These classes are designed to enhance students' core academic skills and study habits, promote positive social and emotional skills, teach communication and literacy skills, introduce lessons in money management, promote good health and proper nutrition, and teach skating history and theory.

 Figure Skating in Harlem uses additional components such as a Teen Leadership Circle, mentoring, and counseling to develop skills and habits that our students will carry into adulthood.
 We also offer exciting field trips to local museums, theater, dance, music and cultural performances to broaden our students' perspective and interests.
 A highlight of the year is our Career Week where students visit diverse workplaces to gain knowledge of traditional and nontraditional fields.
-Students have viewed live surgery, met with Supreme Court Justice Sonia Sotomayor and learned from female executives at Google.
+Students have viewed live surgery, met with two Supreme Court Justices and learned from female executives at Google.

 Figure skating requires an incredible amount of concentrated physical and mental discipline, hard work and dedication.
 When our students take to the ice, most for the very first time, for their group instruction up to four afternoons a week, they are learning the best lessons skating has to offer and are benefiting from the experience and dedication of our professional skating staff.